Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 18.20.57 UTC
+- WIB: Kamis, 26 September 2024 19.49.11 UTC
-- WITA: Kamis, 26 September 2024 19.20.57 UTC
+- WITA: Kamis, 26 September 2024 20.49.11 UTC
-- WIT: Kamis, 26 September 2024 20.20.57 UTC
+- WIT: Kamis, 26 September 2024 21.49.11 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: inspirational
+Kategori: friendship